 Does this mean there is special cat music out there on the market?

 Cats have a hearing range of 55 Hz on the low-pitched scale and approximately 79 kHz on the high-pitched scale.
 This means they can hear 1.6 octaves of high frequencies more than humans can.
 For your furry pal to enjoy a certain song, it needs to be in a specific frequency.

 What Type Of Music Do Cats Enjoy Listening To?

 A feline’s brain can interpret specific notes as music when it’s tailored for a feline.
 For example, some composers out there have made truly groundbreaking cat music.
 One of the most famous tracks is called Cozmo’s Air by a team of researchers at the University of Wisconsin.

-Does this mean you should play cat-appropriate music to your kitten if you wish to ease its mood?
+Does this mean you should play cat-appropriate music to your kitten if you wish to ease their mood?
 Not necessarily.
 Unlike us, cats don’t need music to enjoy life.
 All they need is affection and healthcare.

 Feed your feline furball with high-quality cat food, don’t skip vet appointments, and cater to your cat’s entertainment needs.
 As long as you’re showing love and devotion to your pet, they won’t need any music to feel happy.